I got a new Atari cartridge today. Itʼs the Sears version of Warlords.

 Today, if you look into the history of Breakout online, you are told that Jobs was a con man who took advantage of poor, helpless Saint Wozniak and twirled his mustache all the way to the bank.

 Accounts from the time of the gameʼs development tell a very different story.
-But itʼs easy to slander someone after they are dead.
-Especially if youʼre trying to remake your own image, and benefit from internet outrage.
+But itʼs easy to slander someone after they are dead than to go to a library and read dead trees.
+Especially if youʼre trying to promote your own image, and benefit from internet outrage.

 Another detail about Breakout that the chattering internet classes scratch their heads over is why Sears would label this game “Breakaway Ⅳ” instead of “Breakout.”
-The reasons are both simple.
+There are several interrelated reasons.

 The previous generation of consoles lacked interchangeable cartridges, and often could only play a single or a handful of games.
 But they existed.
 And they had names.
 Sears sold at least a dozen of these machines under its Tele-Games brand in the years before the Atari 2600 was invented, so in order to prevent confusion and re-using product names, it came up with new ones.
 For example, Atariʼs Street Racer became Searsʼ Speedway Ⅱ.